telepresenceio/telepresence/README.md

     export SCOUT_DISABLE=1

-To know more reporting, check the [documentation](https://www.telepresence.io/reference/usage_reporting) on usgae reporting.
+To know more, check the [documentation](https://www.telepresence.io/reference/usage_reporting) on usgae reporting.

 ## About Telepresence